soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## The Protect section

-The **Protect** section on the home page contains cards that provide you with high-level information about data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on.
+The **Protect** section on the home page contains cards that provide you with high-level information about labels, data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on.

 ![Protect section in the Microsoft 365 compliance center](media/m365-compliance-center-protect.png)